-If you are familiar with the natural colors world, you probably know there are very few sources of true natural blue shades, at least from living organisms.
-Blueberries and bluish flowers get their color from anthocyanins that, once extracted out of the cells and in low pH, show their true reddish-violet nature.
-And birds and butterflies get their blue color not from pigments but from gill-like nanostructures in their feathers and wings.
+If you are familiar with the natural colours world, you probably know there are very few sources of true natural blue shades, at least from living organisms.
+Blueberries and bluish flowers get their colour from anthocyanins that, once extracted out of the cells and in low pH, show their true reddish-violet nature.
+And birds and butterflies get their blue colour not from pigments but from gill-like nanostructures in their feathers and wings.

 So how do we get a true natural blue shade that we can use in foods and beverages?
 In this article, we’ll dive into two different sources of blue pigments and how they complement each other to provide blue shades for a full spectrum of food and beverage applications.